hckdrkmx/validaCurp-client/README.md

 )
 ```

 ### 5.2.
-Get CURP data
+To get CURP data
-getData() method takes a CURP as a parameter.
-Consult the CURP information in RENAPO.
+The method "getData()" takes a CURP as a parameter.
+To consult the CURP information in RENAPO.
 ```php
 $validaCurp->getData('PXNE660720HMCXTN06');
 ```